Lei Heng: Background

 The novel depicts Lei Heng as about seven chi tall, having a purplish face and sporting a big fan-like beard.
 Strong and skilled in martial arts, he could leap over relatively wide streams and creeks as well as fairly high walls.
 This talent earns him the nickname "Winged Tiger".

 After being a blacksmith and a butcher, he becomes a chief constable in his native Yuncheng County (in present-day Heze, Shandong).
 He is a close friend of Zhu Tong, his partner chief constable, and Chao Gai, the headman of the Dongxi village in Yuncheng.

 One night when out on a patrol, Lei Heng happens upon Liu Tang, who has fallen asleep in a rundown temple after getting drunk.
-Certain that Liu, with his strange and vagabond looks, is up to no good in the neighbourhood, Lei orders his men to tie him up before he could put up a fight.
+Certain that Liu, with his strange and vagabond looks, is up to no good in the neighbourhood, Lei orders his men to tie him up before he could even put up a fight.
 The party then stops for a rest in Chao Gai's manor.
 Chao secretly checks on Liu Tang, who is suspended in a side room.
 Liu tells him he has come to seek his collaboration to hijack some valuables in transportation to the Grand Tutor Cai Jing in the imperial capital Dongjing.
 Chao lies to Lei Heng that Liu is his nephew, thus winning the man's release.
 However, still bitter over the arrest, Liu catches up with Lei as he returns to his office and challenges him to a fight.
 Chao Gai arrives at the scene and stops the clash.

 The hijackers eventually number seven with the participation of Wu Yong, Gongsun Sheng and the Ruan Brothers.
 With the help of Bai Sheng, who poses as a wine seller, they succeed in seizing the valuables at the Yellow Mud Ridge by drugging the escorts of the gifts led by Yang Zhi.
-But the authorities soon track down essential clues and the magistrate of Yuncheng sends Zhu Tong and Lei Heng to seize Chao Gai at his house.
+But the authorities soon tracks down essential clues and the magistrate of Yuncheng sends Zhu Tong and Lei Heng to seize Chao Gai at his house.
 Both want to let Chao go but they hide the intention from each other.
 Zhu Tong prevails on Lei to enter Chao's house through the front door while he himself guards the back knowing Chao would come that way.
 Lei nevertheless makes noise to warn Chao as his men intrude into the house.
 As expected by Zhu, Chao and his gang leave by the back and escape with his help.